Almost a Century Old

 specially designed to encourage freedom of movement and independence

-Ahead of our time
+Ahead of its Time

 the first in the area to offer racially integrated programming in the 1930s